US STOCKS-S&P, Nasdaq fall as Apple drags, jobless claims data fuels rate jitters

 Further denting sentiment, data showed China's exports and imports fell in August, with sagging overseas demand and weak consumer spending hitting businesses in the world's second-largest economy.

+The weightage of a stock on the Dow is proportional to its share value as opposed to the market capitalization-weighted S&P 500 .SPX..

-Helping keep the Dow afloat, McDonald's MCD.N rose nearly 1% after Wells Fargo upgraded the stock to "overweight".
+Also keeping the Dow afloat was a near 1% rise in McDonald's MCD.N after Wells Fargo upgraded the stock to "overweight".

-Automation software firm UiPathPATH.N added 3.8% on an upbeat annual revenue forecast after it topped estimates for second-quarter results.
+Automation software firm UiPathPATH.N added 9.1% on an upbeat annual revenue forecast.

-Declining issues outnumbered advancers by a 1.79-to-1 ratio on the NYSE and by a 2.41-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 1.81-to-1 ratio on the NYSE and by a 2.37-to-1 ratio on the Nasdaq.

-The S&P index recorded three new 52-week highs and 10 new lows, while the Nasdaq recorded 8 new highs and 99 new lows.
+The S&P index recorded 10 new 52-week highs and 23 new lows, while the Nasdaq recorded 16 new highs and 212 new lows.

 (Reporting by Shristi Achar A and Amruta Khandekar in Bengaluru; Additional reporting by Johann M Cherian Editing by Vinay Dwivedi)